 The top bag design of the Thermarest Parsec isn’t for everyone but does give Peter Macfarlane a comfortable night’s sleep.

-The Thermarest Parsec has a different construction format from the other bags and consequently requires a different approach from the user.
+The Thermarest Parsec has a different construction format from the other sleeping bags in our guide to the Best sleeping bags for hiking and consequently requires a different approach from the user.
 The Parsec is a ‘top bag’, which means that the hood, the footbox and the rest of the bag from the ground up is a regular sleeping bag but the back – the area that touches the ground – has very little or no insulation at all.

 This saves weight and bulk, and allows you to tune your performance by choosing a sleep mat to cover the missing area of insulation to match the conditions you’ll be camping in.